Transformers: Revenge of the Fallen: Plot

-In 17,000 B.C., the Primes (the original Autobots) get their energy from sun harvesters, machines that consume stars to harness their energy.
-The Primes vowed never to deplete a star that sustains life.
-One Prime attempted to violate this rule by building a sun harvester on Earth, for which he was imprisoned by the other six Primes, becoming "the Fallen", the original Decepticon.
+In 17,000 B.C., seven Primes—the highest ruling Cybertronians—collect Energon from Star Harvesters, machines that consume stars to harness their energy.
+The Primes have a sacred rule to never deplete a star that sustains life.
+One of them violates this rule by ordering the construction of a Star Harvester on Earth, for which he becomes "the Fallen", the original Decepticon, and is defeated by the other Primes.

-In 2009, two years after the battle of Mission City, the Autobots and the humans have formed NEST (Non-biological Extraterrestrial Species Treaty), a classified international joint task force to eliminate the remaining Decepticons.
-Two of them, Sideways and Demolishor, are defeated in Shanghai, but the latter declares "the Fallen shall rise again." before being killed.
-Meanwhile, the Decepticon Soundwave hacks a military satellite.
-The Decepticons steal the last known piece of the AllSpark shard from a U.S Navy base in Diego Garcia and use it to resurrect Megatron while killing one of their own to provide parts for his body.
-The Fallen sends Megatron and his second-in-command, Starscream, to capture Sam Witwicky alive and kill Optimus.
+In the present day, two years after the battle of Mission City, the Autobots and the humans have formed NEST (Non-biological Extraterrestrial Species Treaty), a classified joint task force to eliminate the remaining Decepticons.
+Two Decepticons, Sideways and Demolishor, are defeated in Shanghai, but the latter warns of the Fallen's return before being killed.
+Meanwhile, the Decepticon Soundwave hacks a military satellite to track and steal the last known piece of the AllSpark shard from a U.S Navy base in Diego Garcia.
+The Constructicons use it to resurrect Megatron while tearing off parts from one of their own to repair his body, and Megatron returns to the Fallen.
+The Fallen sends Megatron and his second-in-command, Starscream, to kill Optimus Prime and capture Sam Witwicky, who now unknowingly contains the knowledge of the AllSpark within his mind after using it to kill Megatron.

-Sam, now a college student, has been seeing Cybertronian symbols since holding a smaller AllSpark shard; Megatron believes the symbols will lead the Decepticons to a new Energon source.
-The shard brings many of the kitchen appliances to life, which attempt to kill Sam and his parents but Bumblebee rescues them.
-Sam gives the shard to his girlfriend Mikaela Banes, who later captures the Decepticon Wheelie as he attempts to steal it.
-After being attacked by Alice, a Decepticon Pretender posing as a college student, Sam, his roommate Leo and Mikaela are captured by the Decepticon Grindor before Optimus and Bumblebee save them.
-Megatron then kills Optimus, and the Decepticons launch devastating, simultaneous attacks around the world, while Megatron and Soundwave hijack Earth's telecommunications systems, which allows the Fallen to send a message to the humans, demanding that Sam be handed over to him.
+Meanwhile, Sam, now attending college at Princeton University, has been seeing Cybertronian symbols since touching a smaller AllSpark shard unlocked some of its knowledge; Megatron believes the symbols will lead the Decepticons to a new Energon source.
+The shard brings many of the kitchen appliances to life, which attempt to kill Sam and his parents, but Bumblebee rescues them.
+Sam gives the shard to his girlfriend, Mikaela Banes, who later captures the small Decepticon Wheelie as he attempts to steal it.
+After being attacked by Alice, a Decepticon Pretender posing as a college student, Sam, his roommate Leo, and Mikaela are captured by the Decepticon Grindor before the Autobots save them.
+Optimus battles Megatron, Starscream, and Grindor, killing the latter, but is killed by Megatron while defending Sam.
+The Decepticons launch devastating attacks around the world, while Megatron and Soundwave hijack Earth's telecommunication systems, which allows the Fallen to send a message to the humans, demanding that Sam be handed over to him.